MattShannon/bandmat/README.rst

 It supports banded matrix-vector and matrix-matrix multiplication, converting between full and banded matrix representations, and certain linear algebra operations on banded matrices.
+It builds on the excellent numpy and scipy packages, which have limited support for banded matrix operations.

 Overview
 --------